-Welford Park is a private garden, and only opens up for special events.
+Welford Park is a private garden and only opens up for special events.
 The special event we went to was to see their large display of Snowdrops.
-Please check the website to see the dates it is open, in 2017 it is open 1st Feb – 5th March, however please check website to make sure as they close on a couple of days of the week too.
+Please check the website to see the dates it is open, in 2019 it is open 30th January – 3rd March, however, please check their website to make sure as they close on a couple of days of the week too.

-Welford Park charge an admission fee for coming to their grounds, adults £6, children £2 and under 4’s free.
-However they are also part of the National Garden Scheme, which people open up their garden to raise money for lots of charities.
+Welford Park charges an admission fee for coming to their grounds, adults £6, children £2 and under 4’s free.
+However, they are also part of the National Garden Scheme, which people open up their garden to raise money for lots of charities.

-We had a couple of hours walking around the gardens and woods, Welford Park have made such an effort for this event.
-With dedicated car parking area, paths made, signs to direct you and staff on hand to help you.
+We had a couple of hours doing the snowdrop walk around the gardens and woods, Welford Park has made such an effort for this event.
+With dedicated car parking area, paths made and signs to direct you and staff on hand to help you.

-We went on a perfect day, it was snowing!
+We also went on the perfect day, it was snowing!
 So we walked around the woods with the flurries of snow around us, the kids were happy to be out in it and enjoyed exploring a new place together.

 Most of all though, they loved playing ‘Pooh Sticks’ on every bridge we came across!